salemove/ios-bundle/Example/README.md

 # App Usage Instructions

-* Ensure Operator page is open (in your computer browser)
+* Ensure Operator page is open (in your computer browser).

 ## Select Environment and Site
 * Open the configuration screen by clicking on the icon at the top right corner.
-* Select Environment by clicking on blue Change button/link under Environments
+* Select Environment by clicking on blue Change button/link under Environments.
-* Select Site by clicking on blue Change button/link under Sites
+* Select Site by clicking on blue Change button/link under Sites.
 * Click on the Apply button/link at the bottom of the screen.

 ## Messaging to queue